The character sheet for Jade Empire

 Former champion of the Imperial Arena.
 He is now a high ranking member of The Guild who uses his influence to rig the Arena matches for his own profit.

-Arch-Nemesis: The Black Whirlwind blames him for the death of his brother and will request that the Spirit Monk let him fight the Serpent in his / her place.
+- Arch-Nemesis: The Black Whirlwind blames him for the death of his brother and will request that the Spirit Monk let him fight the Serpent in their place.

-Smug Snake: Not only does he have a snake motif, his schemes never seem to work out, and he's arrogant and abrasive.
+- Smug Snake: Not only does he have a snake motif, his schemes never seem to work out, he's arrogant and abrasive.

 Sir Roderick Ponce von Fontlebottom the Magnificent Bastard

 explorer and adventurer that has decided to 'educate' the Jade Empire after being shipwrecked there.

 - Combat Pragmatist: He shoots down his original challenger while assuming a martial arts stance.

 As amusing as your savage dances are, once again I have proven the superiority of setting your nose to the grindstone and not mucking about.

 - Cultural Posturing: Appears to be his raison d'etre.